daniel-pfeiffer/stringlet/README.md

 # 🧵 Stringlet

 A fast, cheap, compile-time constructible, `Copy`-able, kinda primitive inline string type.
-Stringlet length is limited to 64 bytes. *Though the longer your stringlets, the less you should be moving and copying them!* No dependencies are planned, except for optional SerDe support, etc. The intention is to be no-std and no-alloc – which might yet require feature-gating `String` interop?
+When storing these on the stack, you probably want to use smaller sizes, hence the name.
+No dependencies are planned, except for optional SerDe support, etc. The intention is to be no-std and no-alloc – which might yet require feature-gating `String` interop?

 <div class="warning">
 This is an <b>alpha release</b>.
 Using it as <code>str</code> should mostly work.
 The design is prepared for